1871fotc/fotc/docs/bios/index.md

   - navigation
 ---

-#  Biographies of people interred in Toowong Cemetery
+#  Biographies

 ## Family Biographies

-In 1999, the Friend of Toowong Cemetery published [Extraordinary Stories of Ordinary People]() containing stories about people buried at Toowong Cemetery contributed by their descendants.
+In 1999, the Friend of Toowong Cemetery published *Extraordinary Stories of Ordinary People* containing stories about people interred at Toowong Cemetery contributed by their descendants.
 This publication is being expanded and reissued.
 If you would like your family's story to be considered, please fill in the [Biographical Details Form](http://www.fotc.org.au/subset/Toowong_Cemetery_Biographical_Details.doc).

 ## Australian Dictionary of Biography